kiet-doki/telecom_churn/README.md

 Welcome!

-This project makes use of a fictional churn dataset from a Telecom provider called Databel to analyze customer churn.
-The dataset consists of 29 different columns and has one row per customer.
+This project uses a fictional dataset from a Telecom provider named Databel to examine customer churn.
+The dataset includes 29 columns, with each row representing a customer.

-According to Investopedia, The Churn Rate, also known as the rate of attrition or customer churn, is the rate at which customers stop doing business with an entity.
-Since it is considered easier to keep customers than getting new ones, reducing churn is a priority for many companies.
-The simplified formula for churn is to divide customers lost by the total number of customers.
-There are multiple ways to calculate churn.
-It varies by industry and revenue model.
-For example, an e-commerce platform could define a churner as customers who have not made a purchase in the last 12 months.
+According to Investopedia, churn rate (also known as attrition rate or customer churn) measures how quickly customers stop engaging with a business.
+Since retaining existing customers is generally easier than acquiring new ones, reducing churn is a key goal for many companies.
+The basic formula for calculating churn is to divide the number of lost customers by the total number of customers.
+Methods for calculating churn can differ depending on the industry and revenue model.
+For instance, an e-commerce platform might consider a customer to be churning if they haven’t made a purchase in the past 12 months.

 After doing the analysis, here are some insights gained from the data: